Logo

 2. Custom Report Type

-With custom report types, you can enable users to create reports from the predefined objects, object relationships, and fields that you specify.
-Some objects may have complex relationships so they may not be defined in Standard Report Type.
-For that Salesforce provides Custom Report Type.
-By using it you can create reports between multiple related objects.
+With custom report types, you can enable users to create reports using the predefined objects, object relationships, and fields you specify.
+Some objects have complex relationships that may not be included in a standard Report type.
+For these cases, Salesforce provides custom Report types, which let you create reports involving multiple related objects.

 Mastering Salesforce Reports: Types, Creations & Best Practices